man-group/ArcticDB/docs/mkdocs/docs/index.md

     The "row" concept in `head()/tail()` refers to the row number, not the value in the `pandas.Index`.

-Read it back:
+Read the data back from storage:

 ```Python
 from_storage_df = library.read('test_frame').data
 from_storage_df.head(5)
 ```
-output (the first 5 rows but read from the database)
+_output (the first 5 rows but read from the database)_
 ```
                      COL_0  COL_1  COL_2  COL_3  COL_4  COL_5  COL_6  COL_7  ...
 2000-01-01 05:00:00     18     48     10     16     38     34     25     44  ...